henrylawson/henrylawson.net/website/_posts/2016-02-12-revert-on-red-build.markdown

-A typical action when working in [Trunk Based Development](http://paulhammant.com/2013/04/05/what-is-trunk-based-development/) is to revert a commit that caused a red build.
+A typical action when working in [Trunk Based Development](http://paulhammant.com/2013/04/05/what-is-trunk-based-development/) (TBD) is to revert a commit that caused a red build.
 Sometimes this is the appropriate action to take.
 Sometimes it is not.
 This article provides some learning's and discussion points to consider before mandating that all commits that caused a red build should be reverted.